Eleas/99-Bottles-of-Beer-on-the-Amiga/README.md

 * Don't overthink.
 Cutting text up into chunks looked more efficient (allowing for reuse, I thought), but in practice turned out the reverse.
 * Correct choice of algorithm will have a much bigger impact on your code than piecemeal tweaking.
 * Always comment.
 Your comments are what help you spot opportunity for improvements.
 * Don't overcomment.
 Since Assembler is so low-level, there's not a lot of semantic meaning in individual instructions, so comment judiciously.
+* The stack is your friend.
+Subroutines can easily be chained simply by eschewing rts and jsr and branching.
 * Seriously, OS 2.0 was a massive improvement.
 I mean it.

 # Does this have any practical applications?